 Let's take combat, for instance.
 There's none in Disco Elysium.
 Of course, conflicts arise quite often since the protagonist, as befits a policeman, mettles with other people's affairs, stays around shady individuals, and, from time to time, finds himself in dire straits.
 But forget about random encounters with random enemies.
-Forget traditional turn-based fights, or the active pause; using strong and fast attacks, or obtaining deadlier weapons.
+Forget traditional turn-based skirmishes, or the active pause, using strong and fast attacks, and obtaining deadlier weapons.

 ACCORDING TO ANN

 After a few hours of Disco Elysium, my hero is dressed in crocodile shoes, yellow bell-bottoms, a mesh t-shirt (+1 to drama!), a police raincoat, and a fedora.
 Taking the pants and shoes off greatly increased his chances of jumping over the fence without breaking his legs.
-Jumping with his ass naked came naturally to him, as my hero is an absolute loser.
-Sometime earlier, while trying to avoid paying off a debt, he rammed a woman in a wheelchair.
+Jumping with his ass naked came naturally to him, because my hero is an absolute loser.
+Some time earlier, while trying to avoid paying off a debt, he rammed a woman in a wheelchair.

-As you can see, the first hours of Disco Elysium are a wild ride.
+As you can see, the first hours of Disco Elysium is a wild ride.
 I can't wait to see what happens next.